 Six months after Riedle moved on, Heskey signed for Houllier in what was then a club-record deal.
 The move also represented Houllier’s first purchase of a homegrown player among his foreign recruits.

 Heskey was more effective than many remember and better than his record of 60 goals in 223 Liverpool appearances suggests.
 He remains the strike partner to have got the most out of Owen.

-“Everyone has that connection with one player, and it just worked that way with him,” Heskey told Sky Sports last year.
+“Everyone has that connection with one player, and it just worked that way with him,” Heskey told Sky Sports.
 “I don’t why or how, but we just knew what we were going to be doing at any given time.”

 Houllier inherited an 18-year-old with the world at his feet, who had already won the Golden Boot, and Owen retained the honour in Houllier’s first season.
 But then his hamstring problems began to take hold.

 Houllier was without Owen for a third of the 1999-2000 season, but once paired with Heskey, the England forward fired Liverpool to the Treble, becoming the first English winner of the European Footballer of the Year award since Kevin Keegan 22 years previously.

 Owen signed a four-year contract in 2001, but that was never going to stop Florentino Perez sniffing around the striker.

 “They might be able to afford Ronaldo but they cannot afford Michael Owen,” claimed Houllier.
 “For that kind of money they could only buy his left foot but he is not going anywhere.
 Michael is Liverpool through and through and he is staying with me.”